vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/README.md

 - Decent Pro 1.45
 - Niche Duo

-Decent needs to rest for 10 minutes after wakes up
+Decent needs to rest for 10 minutes after wakes up.

+Sometimes the tablet double clicks, don't press the left side of the OK button after changing brewing parameters, it overlaps with the power button, there is a low possibility that the machine will be turned off.

 ## Niche Duo Calibration